docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 of such errors using the catch clause, rather than breaking into the debugger.
 To set this behavior, choose Debug > Don’t Break On Guarded Exceptions.
 Some runtime errors, such as Out Of Memory, always cause the termination of the script, regardless of this setting.

-CHAPTER 2: The ExtendScript Toolkit

-Debugging in the Toolkit

-31

 Setting breakpoints
 When debugging a script, it is often helpful to make it stop at certain lines so that you can inspect the state of the environment, whether function calls are nested properly, or whether all variables contain the